Aftermath (Amy Lee soundtrack): Critical reception

 George Garner of Kerrang! praised Lee's efforts for edging away from the heaviness of Evanescence.
 He described the album as containing all minimalist pianos and eerie strings, and that it was the best representation of Lee's voice and talent to date.

 Track listing

 Credits and personnel

-Credits are taken from War Story's film credits and the album's liner notes.
+Credits are taken from the album's liner notes and War Story's film credits.